SEKOIA-IO/documentation/docs/integration/categories/network_security/securityscorecard_vas.md

 uuid: 8f472113-ba5b-45b9-9a2c-944834396333
 name: Security Scorecard Vunerability Assessment Scanner
 type: intake

 ## Overview
 SecurityScorecard's Vulnerability Assessment Scanner is a tool designed to identify and assess vulnerabilities in an organization's digital infrastructure, offering real-time insights and prioritized recommendations to strengthen security measures and reduce cyber risk.

 - **Vendor**: SecurityScorecard
-- **Plan**: Core + Prime
+- **Plan**: Defend Core & Defend Prime
 - **Supported environment**: SaaS
 - **Detection based on**: Alert
 - **Supported application or feature**: Application logs

 ## Configure

 This setup guide will show you how to provide an integration between Security Scorecard Vunerability Assessment Scanner events and Sekoia.io.

 ### Create an intake